arenarium/battleground_core/README.md

 docker-compose -f docker-compose-ui.yml up -d
 ```

-then start the awesome site runner:
+then start the site runner:
 ```
-python start.py
+python start.py --dynamic
 ```

 or, if you want to use a different config file: